 - On both Monday, February 20th and Tuesday, February 21st, 2012, Salam Sabri presented at both Sylvania's art gallery, as well as Elizabeth Bilyeau's art history class on Iraqi modern painters and their stolen works.

 These two talks were in collaboration with PSU's Center for Middle Eastern Studies bringing Dr. Sabri to Portland, Oregon.

 - The weekend of February 24th, the internationalization initiative sponsored several faculty to attend the annual CCID (Community Colleges for International Development) national conference in New Orleans.
-Faculty who joined our steering committee members include: Alexa Maros (Business Administration, Cascade), Annie Crater (Biology, SE Center), Maria Wilson-Figuerora (Sociology and Women Studies, Cascade) and Gregg Meyer (Civil and Mechanical Engineering).
+Faculty who joined our steering committee members include: Alexa Maros (Business Administration, Cascade), Annie Crater (Biology, SE Campus), Maria Wilson-Figuerora (Sociology and Women Studies, Cascade) and Gregg Meyer (Civil and Mechanical Engineering).